echungg1/RecipeAnalysis/README.md

 Our Final Model improved compared to our Baseline Model’s performance.
 For the Final Model, the test RMSE was 21.309 minutes.
 Comparing the RMSEs we see a decrease of 0.427 minutes.
 This shows that the Final Model did **improve** since the RMSE decreased.

 ## Fairness Analysis
+Our choice for Group X is recipes with short cooking times, and our choice for Group Y is recipes with long cooking times.
+We added a column called `time_group` to store `’short’` and `’long’` based on if the cooking time was less than or greater than the median cooking time (minutes).
+Our evaluation metric is RMSE since our model was a linear regression model.

+**Null Hypothesis**: The model is fair.
+The RMSE of the model for short recipes and long recipes is the same.

+**Alternative Hypothesis**: The model is unfair.
+The RMSE of the model for short recipes is significantly different from the RMSE for long recipes.

+**Test Statistic**: Absolute difference in RMSEs between short and long recipes.

+**Significance Level**: 0.01

+Our observed statistic was 8.402.
+Our p-value was 0.0.
+Thus, we reject the null hypothesis that our model is fair.
+It is important to know how our model behaves differently for two groups.

 <iframe
   src="/RecipeAnalysis/assets/fairness.html"